spiralofhope/SuperDuperMacro/README.markdown

 - Share macros in-game.
 - Button macros
   -  36 global and 18 character-specific for each character.
-* Floating macros accessed by `/click`
+- Floating macros are accessed with `/click` either at the chat box or within a macro.
+  -  There is a `Usage` button which will explain how.
   -  You can make as many of these as you want.
-* Lua scripts of unlimited length
+- Lua scripts of unlimited length
   -  `/sdm run <name>`
   -  `sdm_RunScript("name")`
+- NOTE:  World of Warcraft has a limitation where the macro's icon will not change if `#showtooltip` or the macro are long.
+  -  SuperDuperMacro has not attempted to correct for this limit, so if you have a very long `#showtooltip` with many modifiers like `[mod:x]` or `[form:x`], your icon will not change.
+You can still have a complex macro, but that `#showtooltip` will have to be made simple.

 # Issues and suggestions